MissKittin/simpleblog/HOWTO.md

 # How to upgrade
 1. Merge `favicon`, `footer.php`, `header.php`, `headlinks.php`, `htmlheaders.php` content to new files in `lib`
 2. Merge `settings.php` or `router.php` settings, uncomment backward compatibility options
-3. Move maintenace break pattern from old `maintenace-break.php` to new `lib/maintenace-break-pattern.php`
+3. Move maintenance break pattern from old `maintenance-break.php` to new `lib/maintenance-break-pattern.php`
 4. Remove all files from old version except `articles`, `cron`, `media`, `pages` and `skins`
 5. Merge new version with old version
 <br><br>